royasutton/openscad-amu/README.md

 the provided setup script.

-Evaluation
+Installing
 ----------

 The setup script can be used to bootstrap the development environment and its dependencies.
-For example, to install the prerequisites, fetch and compile the source, install the latest tagged version of [openscad-amu] to a temporary cache directory, and create an example project, type:
+To install the prerequisites, fetch and compile the source, install the latest tagged version of [openscad-amu], and create an example project, type:

 ```bash
 mkdir tmp && cd tmp